Covid 19 coronavirus: Second New Zealand death; deadliest day in United Kingdom

 * Latest developments and essential information

+The number of deaths around the world from the Covid-19 pandemic has now passed 100,000, and the UK is reeling after its deadliest day.

-As New Zealand records its second Covid-19 death, the UK has been left reeling after its deadliest day - 980 people in a 24-hour period, exceeding the worst days in Italy and Spain.
+As New Zealand records its second Covid-19 death, 980 people died in Britain in a 24-hour period, exceeding the worst days in Italy and Spain.

-And the number of deaths around the world from the Covid-19 pandemic has now passed 100,000.
-The news comes 101 days after Chinese health authorities first alerted the World Health Organisation of a new coronavirus in Wuhan.
+The number of deaths globally passed 100,000 on Saturday (NZT) - 101 days after Chinese health authorities first alerted the World Health Organisation of a new coronavirus in Wuhan.

 The worst affected country remains Italy, with 18,849 deaths so far.
 The US is now the second worst-affected country, with 17,925 deaths.
 Spain is third, with 15,970 deaths.